SpeakUP Academy

 What does the suffix -laden mean in English?

-The suffix -laden carrying a heavy load of; burdened or weighed down with In Spanish it usually maps to cargado de / lleno de.
+The suffix -laden means "loaded with": snow-laden (loaded with snow) and guilt-laden (weighed down by guilt).
+In Spanish it usually maps to cargado de / lleno de.

 Can you give an example of a word with -laden?